Pelissa2245/Arch-install-setup/README.md

 # Install Stuff

-To install your stuff, run manually the scripts, with theese commands.
+To install your stuff, run the following command

 ./setup.sh